Florida Department of Education: History

 In October, 2022, the Florida Department of Education announced the selection of a 13-member working group, including educators and curriculum developers, as well as the financial experts, Dr. David Phelps and Kim Kiyosaki, that would develop the state's new financial literacy curriculum.
-This curriculum was later completed in 2023, and received support from notable celebrities, including Mark Cuban and Matt Higgins, to get students excited about and engaged with the new curriculum.
+This curriculum was later completed in 2023, and received support from notable celebrities, including Mark Cuban and Matt Higgins as part of a public relations campaign developed and executed by Spartan Media's Jeremy Knauff, to get students excited about and engaged with the new curriculum.
 In completing this initiative, Florida joined roughly half of US states that currently have a financial literacy component to their public education curriculum.

 State exams

 The State of Florida requires students to take the Florida Assessment of Student Thinking (FAST) each year in grades 3-10.
 Students' results from the FAST are compiled to generate a grade for each public school under former governor Jeb Bush's "A+ Plan."
 Under this plan, public schools receive a letter grade from A to F, depending on student performance and the degree to which the bottom 25% of the school has improved compared to its past performances.
 The higher a public school scores, the more funding it receives.

+In addition to testing in general, every year, students take the SAT or and even the ACT as the main exams for the entire continent of North America.
+Exclusively to Florida, the state of education rewards students with the Bright Futures Scholarship in two tiers that include test scores.
+In tier one, the Florida Academic Scholarship awards full tuition to any Florida state college as long as you have at least a 3.5 unweighted GPA, 100 volunteer hours, and the appropriate Sat or Act score for the specific school calendar year.
+The Florida Medallion Scholarship awards 75 percent of tuition to any Florida college as long as you have at least a 3.0 unweighted gpa, 75 volunteer hours and the appropriate SAT or ACT score.
+Students who have gone to utilize their Bright Futures Scholarships typically choose to utilize it at a public 4-year university versus a private university or a 2-year university.

 Teacher certification

 The department paid bonuses to teachers certified by the federal government.
-Up until 2010, the bonus was as much as $3,800 annually.
+Up until 2025, the bonus was as much as $3,000 to $7800 annually.
+In addition, teachers with certain speciaties in the STEM area or special education may also receive bonuses to their salary.
 This is expected to diminish with diminished income to the state.